FNC001/ApolloX/README.md

 ~~~~bash
 ./gen_env.sh
 ~~~~
-Then the environment variables can be written automatically, such as
+Then the environment variables can be written automatically, such as:

 export PROJECT_ROOT=/path/to/this/project

 export HYDRA_JOBS=/path/to/this/project/log

+You can check them by `vi .env`.

 ---